facebookresearch/simsiam/README.md

   --fix-pred-lr \
   [your imagenet-folder with train and val folders]
 ```
 The script uses all the default hyper-parameters as described in the paper, and uses the default augmentation recipe from MoCo v2(https://arxiv.org/abs/2003.04297).

-The above command performs unsupervised pre-training with a non-decaying predictor learning rate for 100 epochs, corresponding to the last row of Table 1 in the paper.
+The above command performs pre-training with a non-decaying predictor learning rate for 100 epochs, corresponding to the last row of Table 1 in the paper.

 ### Linear Classification